Privacy & Security Policy

 IF YOU HAVE ANY ENQUIRIES ABOUT OUR PRIVACY & SECURITY PROCEDURES, OR IF YOU HAVE AN ENQUIRY RELATING TO YOUR OWN PERSONAL DATA THAT WE HOLD, PLEASE USE THE CONTACT FORM AND TELL US.
 WE’LL GET BACK TO YOU ASAP.

-When you complete our online Contact Form, we will store it in cloud software called Agile and our email server called Rackspace.
+When you complete our online Contact Form, we will store it in our email server called Rackspace.
 Click on their names below for further information about their high levels of security.

 Be assured that we absolutely never pass on your details to anyone without your consent.
 We will also always ask you if it’s ok to contact you with other information when we answer your enquiry.